Tudat/tudat/tutorials/tudatFeatures/propagationSetup/simulatorCreation.rst

    .. code-block:: cpp

-      SingleArcDynamicsSimulator< StateScalarType, TimeType >( bodyMap,
+      SingleArcDynamicsSimulator< StateScalarType, TimeType >( bodyMap, integratorSettings, propagatorSettings );
-      				  integratorSettings,
-      				  propagatorSettings );

    where:

    - :literal:`StateScalarType`

       Template argument used to set the precision of the state, in general :literal:`double` is used.
-For some application where a high precision is required this can be changed to e.g. :literal`long double`.
+For some application where a high precision is required this can be changed to e.g. :literal:`long double`.

    - :literal:`TimeType`

       Template argument used to set the precision of the time, in general :literal:`double` is used.
 For some application where a high precision is required this can be changed to e.g. :literal`long double`.

    - :literal:`bodyMap`